Huawei CFO, U.S. reach agreement to resolve bank fraud charges - sources | Law-Order

 Huawei CFO, U.S. reach agreement to resolve bank fraud charges - sources

 She was arrested at Vancouver International Airport in December 2018 on a U.S. warrant, and was indicted on bank and wire fraud charges for allegedly misleading HSBC about Huawei's business dealings in Iran.
-The deferred prosecution agreement, reported first by Reuters, pertains only to Meng and U.S. charges against the company remain, according to another person familiar with the matter.
+The deferred prosecution agreement, reported first by Reuters, pertains only to Meng and U.S. charges remain against the company, according to another person familiar with the matter.

-The deferred prosecution agreement, reported first by Reuters, pertains only to Meng and U.S. charges against the company remain, according to another person familiar with the matter.
+The deferred prosecution agreement, reported first by Reuters, pertains only to Meng and U.S. charges remain against the company, according to another person familiar with the matter.
 Such a resolution would remove one of several major disputes between the world's two biggest economies.
-The agreement could also potentially pave the way for the release of the two Canadians held in China, who were arrested shortly after Meng was taken in custody in 2018.
+The agreement could also potentially pave the way for the release of two Canadians, businessman Michael Spavor and former diplomat Michael Kovrig, who are held in China after being arrested shortly after Meng was taken in custody in 2018.
 In August, a Chinese court sentenced Spavor to 11 years in prison for espionage.

 A spokeswoman for Huawei declined to comment.
 A spokesman for the U.S. Attorney's office in Brooklyn declined to comment.
 An attorney for Meng could not be immediately reached for comment.
 Meng has said she is innocent and has been fighting extradition to the United States from Canada.
 Meng is confined to Vancouver and monitored 24/7 by private security that she pays for as part of her bail agreement.
 Under a deferred prosecution agreement, the government agrees to refrain from prosecuting a defendant for a period of time, and drops the case altogether if the defendant complies with specified conditions.